 Guide to Data Labels

-This guide is intended to introduce you to data labels and answer questions like why you might want to use data labels, how you can connect up the data between forms, and how to connect that data when editing or creating custom reports.
+This guide is intended to introduce you to data labels and answer questions like why you might want to use data labels, how you can connect data between forms, and how to connect that data when editing or creating custom reports and dashboards.

 Why Use Data Labels

-Data labels work for all question types, though they only connect data within a data type.
-If you were to name a data label for a multiple choice question the same as an alignment of a matrix questions, it wouldn’t connect the data up there because the data is inherently different.
+Data labels work for all question types, though they only connect data for questions of the same type.
+For example, if you were to assign the same data label to a multiple choice question and a matrix questions, it wouldn’t work because the data is inherently different.

 How to Use Data Labels